Danish bike design

 The classic bike as we know it took shape in the 1800s and has not changed much since.
 There have been alternative designs however and the Danish Pedersen Bicycle from 1893 is one which is still sought-after today.
 With its unusual high cantilever frame and its hammock-style seat which absorbs bumps, the Pedersen bicycle is a truly unique creation, still produced today.

 The Freetown of Christiania in Copenhagen has been a car-free zone since the 70s and this meant the need for locals to creatively look for alternative transport methods.
-The classic bike with a trailer on the front, perfect for transporting kids, friends, goods and even post, was first produced in Christiania in the 80s.
+Classic Christiania Bikes with a trailer on the front, perfect for transporting kids, friends, goods and even post, were first produced in Christiania in the 80s.
 They were such a hit that the company grew and moved, but the name remained and you’ll see Christiania Bikes being used by all sorts of Danes all over the country.

 Dolphin bike trailers are ingenious attachments to carry up to two children and a little luggage behind your bike.
 Designed by young Danish design student Leif Hagerup, in collaboration with the company A. Winther, this trailer has a small wheel you can attach to the front to convert it into a pushchair (stroller).